rahulsamant37/LMO/README.md

 #### API Service

-The API service will be built with FastAPI and will provide:
+The API service will be built with FastAPI and will provide:-

 1. **Endpoints for Client Management**
    - Tenant registration and management